printix/Power-BI/Readme.md

 If the runbook fails with an 500 bad request, this is usally caused by one of three problems;
 - You specified an invalid Printix partnerID, ClientID or secret
 - You specified an invalid printix tenant
-- You passed on an invalid timespam
+- You passed on an invalid timespan